So it was disappointing to wake up this morning to the report below in the venerable South China Morning Post.

 In a battle to retain its credibility (and circulation) against ever steeper competition, the Post is surely doing itself no favours by cherry-picking the facts.

 UPDATE: January 05, 2014: Rumours behind Kim Jong Un allegedly feeding his uncle to 120 starved dogs emanated from Hong Kong paper Wen Wei Po.
-The story really got legs when it was run by Gawker, which has now partially retracted it, mentioning that Wen Wei Po is one of the least credible newspapers in Hong Kong according to the Chinese University survey cited above.
+The story really got legs when it was run by Gawker, which has now partially retracted it, excusing itself by mentioning that Wen Wei Po is one of the least credible newspapers in Hong Kong as per the Chinese University survey cited above.